Merilyn

 Material World, Railway Square, Sydney.
 Commissioned by City of Sydney.
 Opened July 1999.

 This work echoes the idea of the vanished colonial gateway to the city.
-Using anamorphic perspective, and digitally stretched and elongated images, the four light boxes in the tunnel play with perception and the changing position of the viewer - appearing to move as people rush past.
+Using anamorphic perspective, digitally stretched and elongated images, the four light boxes in the tunnel play with perception and the changing position of the viewer - appearing to move as people rush past.
 Every now and then, the hidden image of a face appears and then disappears.
 The viewer moves through saturated colours reflected on the ceiling of the tunnel.
 These reflections themselves compress and stretch depending on the position of the viewer, and change in intensity as you moves along.

-The windscreen images, no longer extant, were situated at either end of Railway Square, were where, under the bus shelters, people alight, or wait for the buses.
+The windscreen images, no longer extant, were situated at either end of Railway Square, where, under the bus shelters, people alight, or wait for the buses.
 These digitally manipulated images representing the four material elements - Air, Fire, Water and Earth.
 They have been photographed at inner coastal locations around Sydney - La Perouse, Kurnell, North Head and The Gap.
 Each of these sites has a particular and complex social and historical resonance.
 These locations approximate the entrances to Port Jackson and Botany Bay.

-Air and Space
+Air and space

 Air and Space (Grid)